 University of Pennsylvania senior Jennifer (Jenna) Hebert from Pittsburgh, Pa., has won the prestigious Rhodes Scholarship.
 She plans to pursue a master’s degree in psychiatry at the University of Oxford in England.

 Researchers at the University of Pennsylvania have received a $1.9 million award from the Office of Research on Women’s Health at the National Institutes of Health to establish the Building Interdisciplinary Research Careers in Women’s Health program at Penn.

 Massive datasets and novel computational techniques are changing how individuals and societies approach day-to-day tasks.
 Data analytics promise to deliver individually tailored treatment to medical patients, massively reduce energy use in buildings and radically improve teaching methods in schools, among other advances.

 Penn in the news

-Neil Fishman of the Perelman School of Medicine comments on there not being enough science to support the wide use of yogurt or probiotics.
+Neil Fishman of the Perelman School of Medicine comments on a debate regarding the safety of white coats.

 Steven Berkowitz of the Perelman School of Medicine offers his advice on how to discuss the violence in Paris with children.